DTW-DanWard/OctopusDeployUtilities/docs/TypeWhiteListBlackListConfig.md

 C:\> Set-ODUConfigTypeBlacklist $BL
 C:\>
 C:\> # what happens if you lost that variable $BL and want to set back to the default?
-C:\> # or, put another way, you just want to set a full array of values:
+C:\> # or, put another way, you just want to set a specific array of values:
 C:\> Set-ODUConfigTypeBlacklist @('CommunityActionTemplates', 'Deployments', 'Events', 'Interruptions', 'LetsEncrypt', 'Licenses', 'MaintenanceConfiguration', 'OctopusServerNodes', 'Packages', 'Releases', 'Reporting', 'ServerConfiguration', 'ServerStatus-Extensions', 'ServerStatus-SystemInfo', 'Tasks')
 C:\>
 ```